Tonyhliu/Sideline/README.md

 **Objective:** Stories can be liked, followed, and are searchable.

 - build out API, Flux loop, and components for:
-  - [ ] fetching tags and follows for story
+  - x fetching tags and follows for story
-  - [ ] adding follows to a story
+  - x adding follows to a story
-  - [ ] searching stories by name
+  - x searching stories by name
-- [ ] Style new elements
+- x Style new elements
-- [ ] basic styling
+- x basic styling

 ### Phase 7: Allow Complex Styling in Notes (0.5 days, W2 Th 6pm)

 **objective:** Enable complex styling of stories.

-- [ ] Use Rails helpers to sanitize HTML before rendering.
+- x Use Rails helpers to sanitize HTML before rendering.
-- [ ] basic styling
+- x basic styling

 ### Phase 8: Styling Cleanup and Seeding (1.5-2 day, W2 F 6pm)

 **objective:** Make the site feel more cohesive and awesome.

-- [ ] Get feedback on my UI from others
+- x Get feedback on my UI from others
-- [ ] Refactor HTML classes & CSS rules
+- x Refactor HTML classes & CSS rules
-- [ ] Add modals, transitions, and other styling flourishes.
+- x Add modals, transitions, and other styling flourishes.
-- [ ] basic styling
+- x basic styling

 ### Bonus Features (TBD)
-- [ ] Banner pictures for stories
+- x Banner pictures for stories
 - [ ] Filtered search
 - [ ] Pagination / infinite scroll for Stories Index
 - [ ] Tags